ahesselman/BoatLight/readme.md

 3. Voltage monitoring

 A voltage divider is used to monitor the solar panel voltage.
 This allows the ATTiny85 to detect when the solar voltage drops below 2.35 and activate the LEDs accordingly.
+To improve stability and prevent unwanted rapid switching, hysterisis is applied.

 ### Control circuit